yzioer/course/exercises/journal/exercise05-task.md

 * Working agents should buy more shares when they offer high returns, and less when they offer lower returns.
 * Working agents cannot invest more than what they earn.

+Also, keep it short.
+Do not spend more than half an hour on this.

 ## Task 2: Better investing

 The provided implementation of the Investor class does the same as everyone else, namely saving as usual and invest the savings using an equal weight strategy.